Ways to Make Sure You Get Paid

 As this article, Getting Paid, Not Played (Meg Tebo, ABA Journal, 5/19/05) begins, "Getting stiffed is almost like a rite of passage of solo practice."
 This article offers a couple of ideas from practitioners to avoid this rite, such as customizing and revising a retainer agreement to facilitate client payments, giving upfront estimates and collecting retainers large enough to compensate for work done if the client fails to pay any more beyond the retainer.

-Anon - May 20, 2005 7:36 AM
+2. Anon on May 20, 2005 at 7:36 am

-Can't you get most or all of the fee upfront, every time, or is that just not realistic?
-I'm law firm associate who constantly dreams about hanging my shingle.
-I read Foonberg's book.
-He says "cash up front" is rule number one.
-I get the impression that individual clients are operating without perfect information and are intimidated, which is a good thing--meaning if you say "this is a $7,500 fee case," knowing it is 20 hours of work or so, they will pay it, using a credit card or cards.
+Can’t you get most or all of the fee upfront, every time, or is that just not realistic?
+I’m law firm associate who constantly dreams about hanging my shingle.
+I read Foonberg’s book.
+He says “cash up front” is rule number one.
+I get the impression that individual clients are operating without perfect information and are intimidated, which is a good thing–meaning if you say “this is a $7,500 fee case,” knowing it is 20 hours of work or so, they will pay it, using a credit card or cards.

-- May 23, 2005 5:47 AM
+3. Anonymous on May 23, 2005 at 5:47 am

 Like most businesses, you can make more money if you are willing to extend credit to your customers.
 Because a lot of folks simply can't or won't put up enough money to make sure that the attorney's fee is completely secure.